Kr3jzolPL/Heating_Shell_for_Box_turtle/README.md

 # Heating-Shell-for-Box-turtle
-Controllable heater for box turtle enclosure using your printer with macros for automatic maintaining humidity or drying your filament
+Controllable heater for box turtle enclosure using your printer with macros for automatic maintaining humidity or to keep dry your filament
+Easily wired if BTIO is installed

+Warnings!!!
 NOT SUITABLE FOR 230V TOO DANGEROUS IF WIRED BADLY !!!!!!!!!
+If using ABS don't go over 90C at heater beacause you can melt hot side of the system!!
+At 80C heater and 50% power i am getting 45C in chamber

 I used bigger wires for future proof, you might get away only with Microfit 4 pin for power and canbus but i highly recommend to use 18 AWG cable for this setup, i don't recommend to use multiple heating units with that config